ZetsubouCode/TextDungeon-Discord-Bot/README.md

 ![Pandung Cora](asset/character/PandungCora.png)

-Padung Cora was a notorious thief who had made a name for himself across Indonesia for his skillful and audacious heists.
-From the bustling streets of Jakarta to the remote corners of Papua, Padung had managed to acquire an impressive collection of artifacts that once belonged to ancient kingdoms and powerful rulers.
+Pandung Cora was a notorious thief who had made a name for himself across Indonesia for his skillful and audacious heists.
+From the bustling streets of Jakarta to the remote corners of Papua, Pandung had managed to acquire an impressive collection of artifacts that once belonged to ancient kingdoms and powerful rulers.

 One of his most impressive scores was the uncal necklace from the Kutai kingdom, the sutasuma book from the Majapahit kingdom, and the Cakra Donya Bell from the Samudra Pasai kingdom.
-These national treasures were meant to be protected and preserved for future generations, but Padung's insatiable greed had led him to steal them, much to the dismay of the Indonesian people.
+These national treasures were meant to be protected and preserved for future generations, but Pandung's insatiable greed had led him to steal them, much to the dismay of the Indonesian people.

-Despite the risks involved, Padung always sought out his next big score.
+Despite the risks involved, Pandung always sought out his next big score.
 It was during one of his scouting missions that he heard about a dungeon-conquering competition in Kalimantan.
 The mere thought of it sent a shiver down his spine and a wicked smile to his face.
 He knew he had to enter the competition, not just for the thrill of it but for the chance to claim a new prize.

-As he watched the TV screen with an intense gaze, Padung knew that he had found his next target.
+As he watched the TV screen with an intense gaze, Pandung knew that he had found his next target.
 The competition may have been tough, but Padung was a master of his craft, and he was confident that he could outsmart anyone who dared to stand in his way.
 For Padung Cora, the world was his playground, and nothing could stop him from getting what he wanted.

 # Enemy

 - Kuyang

 Merupakan setan berwujud kepala manusia dengan isi tubuh yang menempel tanpa kulit dan anggota badan yang dapat terbang untuk mencari darah bayi atau darah wanita setelah melahirkan.
 Makhluk ini dikenal masyarakat di Kalimantan.
 Kuyang diceritakan sebagai manusia (wanita) yang menuntut ajaran ilmu hitam untuk mencapai kehidupan abadi.